Josh Scalisi

 Spreadsheets

-I love that Org allows me to insert spreadsheets into my Org files that also include my notes.
+I like that Org allows me to insert spreadsheets into my Org files that also include my notes.
 Before I started using Org, I had to keep my notes and spreadsheets in separate files, edit those files using different apps, and include refererences to spreadsheet files in my notes.

 Calculator